A2: Data, Decisions & Delivery

 Billy Goble

-Impact of bike traffic on the Christchurch multimodal transport system
+Impact of bikes on Christchurch multimodal transport system

-Co presenting: Impact of bike traffic on the Christchurch multimodal transport system
+Co presenting: Impact of bikes on Christchurch multimodal transport system

 Questions and answers